-The Florida Eye Clinic was also eligible for certain premium or bonus payments for treating clients with significant health problems.
+The clinic was also eligible for certain premium or bonus payments for treating clients with significant health problems.

-Florida Eye Clinic Provided False Usage Data, Upcoded Bills
+Eye Care Clinic Provided False Usage Data, Upcoded Bills

-Lovell and Mendez both worked for the Florida Eye Clinic.
+Lovell and Mendez both worked for the eye care clinic.
 Both worked as billing supervisors and therefore had direct knowledge of how the clinic was getting paid.
 They claim that for at least 10 years, the clinic submitted false cost reports simply so they could bilk more money from Medicare.
 They also say that management knew the cost reports submitted were false and “intentionally inflated.”

 To qualify for bonus payments, the two say the clinic instructed staff to falsify or “upcode” patient care data.
 Upcoding occurs when a biller assigns an inaccurate billing code to increase reimbursement.

 In addition to manipulating and improperly inflating usage data, the two whistleblowers accuse the eye care clinic of direct fraud.
 They say the clinic would track denied Medicare fraud claims and then change the codes so they could rebill.
 The new codes were often inconsistent with the actual diagnoses in the patient files.

 The whistleblowers say the clinic knew that fraud and upcoding were taking place.
 The clinic’s CFO allegedly instructed people in the billing department to change codes simply so the clinic could get more money from taxpayers.
 (Medicare is funded with tax dollars.)

 Things were so bad that at times the clinic submitted bills for services never even performed.
 These services would include glaucoma screenings and vision tests.
 Sometimes bills were submitted for individuals who were not even patients!